Yuya-Hikima/Yuya-Hikima.github.io/_pages/about.md

   - /about.html
 ---

 My name is Yuya Hikima.
-I work for NTT Corporation.
+I am an Assistant Professor at the Institute of Science Tokyo.
-My interests are optimization and its applications (pricing, transportation).
+My research interests are stochastic optimization and its applications.

 ## News
 - March 2026: I received my Ph.D. in Information Science and Technology from the University of Tokyo!